Yes, you, too, can manage a server. It’s easy!

 cPanel on Kamatera

-cPanel is a popular web hosting control panel with GUI and automation tools created to simplify regular website maintenance tasks.
-It presents a three-tiered structure that offers capabilities for end-user website owners, resellers, and admins to control the different aspects of server and website management via a web interface.
+cPanel is a popular web hosting control panel with GUI and automation tools to simplify regular website maintenance tasks.
+It presents a three-tiered structure that offers end-user website owners, resellers, and admins capabilities to control the different aspects of server and website management via a web interface.

 cPanel also offers API-based and command-line access to allow developers, third-party software vendors, and web hosting providers to apply different usage models to its functionality.
 Kamatera lets you pick your preferred version of cPanel whenever you create a new server.
-Once you have it installed, you can start using its GUI to manage all aspects of your server, from FTP access and email accounts to the deployment of new websites and configuration of your server.
+Once you have it installed, you can start using its GUI to manage all aspects of your server, from FTP access and email accounts to the deployment of your server’s new websites and configuration.

 Kamatera offers many server configuration options, ranging from 1 vCPU, 1 GB RAM, and 20 GB of SSD storage to 8 vCPUs, 16 GB RAM, and 5 TB of SSD storage.

 A server management tool designed to make life simpler for software development professionals.
-Ploi focuses on simplifying the deployment tasks, taking all the difficult work out of the developers’ hands, so they can do what they love most: develop applications.
+Ploi focuses on simplifying the deployment tasks, taking all the difficult work out of the developers’ hands to do what they love most: develop applications.

-Ploi lets you quickly provision servers and deploy sites with many IaaS providers, including AWS EC2, DigitalOcean, Linode, Scaleway, UpCloud, Vultr, or a custom VPS.
-To speed things, even more, every new server gets NGINX, PHP, and Redis installed by default, so you can get started quickly.
+Ploi lets you quickly provision servers and deploys sites with many IaaS providers, including AWS EC2, DigitalOcean, Linode, Scaleway, UpCloud, Vultr, or a custom VPS.
+To speed things, even more, every new server gets NGINX, PHP, and Redis installed by default so that you can get started quickly.
 You can freely install other tools and apps, such as Laravel, WordPress, Git, and Cloudflare.

 Ploi plans start with 5 servers, unlimited deploys, and unlimited domains.
 With the click of a button, you can apply load balancing to distribute your traffic between all of your servers.
 If you need more servers or features, you can scale to a more advanced plan, with features such as unlimited servers, server/site monitoring, and team management.